ShorooqAbuZaid711/assignment-2/docs/technical-documentation.md

 - **Form Fields:** Full-width inputs, focus effects, rounded borders.
 - **Footer:** Background color, padding, centered text.
 - **Responsive Design:** Media queries for tablets (max-width: 768px) and mobiles (max-width: 480px).
+- **Interactive Styles:**
+    • Used class-based visibility toggling for expanding or hiding project descriptions.
+    • Smooth transition effects for a better user experience.

 ---

 ## 4. JavaScript
-- **Greeting Function:** Shows dynamic greeting message based on current hour (`Good morning/afternoon/evening/night`).
-- **DOM Manipulation:** Targets the element with `id="greeting"` and updates text content.
+- **Greeting Function:** Displays a time-based message (Good morning / afternoon / evening / night).
+- **Search Functionality:**
+    • Captures input from the search bar.
+    • Filters project cards in real time based on title or description text.
+    • Hides non-matching projects and shows a "No projects found" message if none match.
+- **Project Toggle Function:**
+    • Each project title (<h3>) is clickable.
+    • Clicking toggles visibility of its description or list items.
+    • Implemented using DOM traversal and class toggling for visibility control.
+- **Contact Form Validation:**
+    • Checks that Name, Email, and Message fields are not empty.
+    • Validates Email format using regex.
+    • Displays dynamic error or success messages.
+    • Clears the form on successful submission.
-- **Animation:** CSS `@keyframes` slide-up applied to greeting message.
+- **Animation:** CSS @keyframes slide-up applied to greeting text for smooth appearance.

 ---

 ## 5. Responsive Design Approach
-- Used **Flexbox** for layout and navigation.
+- Used Flexbox for layout and navigation alignment.
-- Applied **media queries** to adjust padding, margin, font sizes, and layout for tablets and mobile screens.
+- Media queries adjust padding, margin, font sizes, and structure for different screen sizes.
-- Tested across multiple screen widths using browser DevTools.
+- Tested responsiveness across devices using browser DevTools.

 ---

 ## 6. Key Considerations
-- **Accessibility:** Proper semantic HTML elements and focus states for form fields.
+- **Accessibility:** Semantic HTML structure, clear focus states for input fields, and good color contrast.
-- **Performance:** Optimized images (placeholder), minimized unnecessary margins/paddings.
-- **Maintainability:** Separate CSS and JS files, clear IDs and class names.
+- **Performance:** Lightweight animations, minimal layout shifts, optimized placeholder images.
+- **Maintainability:**
+    • Clear and consistent naming for IDs and classes.
+    • Modular structure separating HTML, CSS, and JS for easy future updates.
+    • Clean, commented code for readability and scalability.
+- **User Experience:**
+    • Search bar improves browsing through projects.
+    • Clickable project titles enhance interactivity.
+    • Dynamic feedback messages guide the user.

 ---

 ## 7. Known Limitations
-- Contact form does not have backend submission (HTML form only).
+    - Contact form does not submit to a backend; it only validates and displays messages.
-- Placeholder images are used instead of real project screenshots.
+    - Placeholder images used instead of real project screenshots.
-- Greeting animation is simple; could be enhanced with more advanced effects.
+    - Greeting animation and toggle transitions are basic; could be enhanced with smoother effects.
+    - Search and toggle features work separately; integration could be improved in future iterations.
+    - No persistent storage or API integration for project data; all content is static.

 ---